Roger Federer meets Nick Kyrgios in quarters

 - Federer cruises past Nadal to face Australian

-(CNN)It could be tennis' ultimate hero vs. villain clash: Roger Federer against Nick Kyrgios in the quarterfinals of the BNP Paris Open at Indian Wells.
+(CNN)It could be tennis' ultimate hero vs. villain clash: Roger Federer against Nick Kyrgios in the quarterfinals of the BNP Paribas Open at Indian Wells.

 Federer booked his place with a straight-sets defeat of Rafael Nadal in a follow-up to the Australian Open final, while Kyrgios beat world no. 2 Novak Djokovic for the second time in three weeks.